lukemunsch/promo-sales-review/README.md

 The set up for the google form is relatively simple;
 - Create a new form,
 - Add a title to the document,
-- Add teh four different questions to the page: Date, Advisor, Item, Value,
+- Add the four different questions to the page: Date, Advisor, Item, Value,
 - Set the requirements for each Question.
 - In the responses page, click the green icon to create a spreadsheet for the responses.
+- Once completed, this file needs to be made public so that anyone can access and view this form.

 ### Google sheet

 The google sheet requires you to update the name of the spreadsheet before linking it to the GitPod editor.
+This must also be shared using the client email that is created as part of the creds.json file;
+- In the Google Sheet, top right button that reads 'Share',
+- Click on it and add in the email address, making sure that Editor is marked so that we can edit or read from the form.
+- Once completed, this file needs to be made public so that anyone can access and view this sheet.

 ### Google Cloud Platform

-This require the most complex setting up as this creates additional files that must be suitably and correctly added in specific ways
+This requires the most complex setting up as this creates additional files that must be suitably and correctly added in specific ways.

 ### Terminal